Taiji & Qigong Retreat Ireland

 One of the days we will be in silence for one and a half day.

 In the nature reserve surrounding the center, there are plenty of nice paths for walks.
+And a beautiful sunset spot just over the practice hall.

 Can I participate for less days?

 If you cannot attend the full retreat it is also possible to join for €75 per day.
 We do ask that you attend from the first day, so we can go through a process together from the start.
-(If you have participated in retreats before then the start day can be more elastic, but we’d still encourage joining from day one.)
+(If you have participated in retreats before then the start day can be whenever, but we’d still encourage joining from day one.)

 What's the accommodation like?